Grade Playing Cards

 An Interview About Grading Cards

-Listen to a short interview with playing card experts Tom and Judy Dawson, as they casually talk about how to grade your own playing card collection.
+Listen to a short interview with playing card experts Tom and Judy Dawson, as they casually talk about how to grade your playing card collection.

 LISTEN TO THE INTERVIEW HERE - Listening Time 5:29

-These two authorities are responsible for finishing Gene Hochman's work of cataloging American playing cards, card makers, details, types, and brands of playing cards from the late 1700s up to the early 1930s.
+These two authorities are responsible for finishing Gene Hochman's work cataloging American playing cards, card makers, details, types, and brands of playing cards from the late 1700s to the early 1930s.
 They're also members of the internationally acclaimed 52 Plus Joker Organization.

 Playing Card Conditions:

 - As Issued: A complete deck, in mint condition, with all cards, jokers and extra cards contained in the original packaging when first distributed for sale.
 It might be unopened packaging when first distributed for sale.
 It might be unopened or carefully opened for examination, but not necessarily unbroken, would be attached.

 - Mint: A complete deck showing no signs of use.
 Normally all cards would be present as would the original box in mint or near mint condition.
 The inside wrapper would not be there.